-Note: You can define if you would like to get the then or the else result.
-If you choose Continuous in the report percentile settings, the result will always be interpolated like in the else part.
+Note: You can define if you want to get the then or the else result.
+If you choose Continuous in the report percentile settings, the result is always interpolated like in the else part.
 If you choose Discrete, the next smaller discrete value, which is the FRN, is taken as a result, according to the then part.

-A 95th-percentile says that in 95% of all cases, the data is below a certain value, while in only 5% of all cases, the data will be above a certain value.
+A 95th-percentile says that in 95% of all cases, the data is below a certain value, while in only 5% of all cases, the data is above a certain value.